Provably Convergent Actor-Critic for MARL through Risk-aversion: Preliminaries

-The first statement in \Cref{prop:RQE_iff_Bellman_fixed_point} is stated in Proposition 4.3 (under stronger assumptions) of \citet{zhang2025convergent} but not formally proved. \Cref{prop:RQE_iff_Bellman_fixed_point} generalizes that result by stating that the policy $\pi^*$ is an RQE if and only if its associated $\bQ$ function is a fixed point of the Bellman optimality operator $\sT$.
+We note that the first statement in \Cref{prop:RQE_iff_Bellman_fixed_point} is stated in Proposition 4.3 (under stronger assumptions) of \citet{zhang2025convergent} but not formally proved. \Cref{prop:RQE_iff_Bellman_fixed_point} generalizes that result by stating that the policy $\pi^*$ is an RQE if and only if its associated $\bQ$ function is a fixed point of the Bellman optimality operator $\sT$.